-Both models are available with programmed MCU for 10 EUR + shipping.
-For this price you will get PCB board assembled with programmed MCU and capacitors, I'm not responsible for installation into lens and effect of this board on lens or camera body.
+Both models are available with programmed MCU.
+You will get PCB board assembled with programmed MCU and capacitors, I'm not responsible for installation into lens and effect of this board on lens or camera body.
 This is very tiny board which can be very easily soldered improperly which could cause camera or lens damage.

 Of course it is possible to send your lens to me and I can do modification for you.
 Please contact me on e-mail above for more details.

 This is not a business, I'm offering boards for nearly production costs for others to give them possibility to modify their lenses, please keep that in mind.

 Both boards are double sided and designed to solder directly to lens connector pins.
 Actual size and photos of installed boards will be as soon as board will arrive from manufacture.

 Because ATTINY10 supports only TPI interface for programming (not PDI), you have to check if your actual programmer supports that in case you want to program MCU by yourself.
 As far as I found following programmers should support it: